The following article appeared in Proletarian Revolution No. 74 (Spring 2005).

 One of the most vicious weapons used historically, and still today, in the racist attack on Black people is “mind rape.”
 The pervasive myth of Black inferiority has not only been used to inflame white racists but has often been imposed on Black consciousness itself.
 In class society, many subjugated people often, for a time, accept the self-denigrating images forced upon them by their oppressors.
 The revolts against segregation and oppression in the 1960’s and 70’s not only attacked racist institutions and laws – they were the means through which many Black people cast off this self-defeating mythology.
 Thus “Black Pride” became a symbol of the anti-racist struggle.

 It is no accident that since the mass Black struggle has been diminished over the years, self-contempt has risen among the youth.
 And Cosby criminally tells them that they are right!

-Moreover, social explosions and mass movements, from the Paris Commune to the Montgomery Bus Boycott, show that the best way for the oppressed and exploited to get rid of petty thievery and other anti-social conduct is through mass revolts against the social order.
+Moreover, revolutionary uprisings and mass movements, from the Paris Commune to the Montgomery Bus Boycott, show that the best way for the oppressed and exploited to get rid of petty thievery and other anti-social conduct is through mass struggles against the social order.
 From this angle, Cosby’s complaint denounces the only real solution to the problems he says he is concerned about.